 If you have ever tried to register a domain, you have likely encountered the work of Domain Investors.
-The business model of a domain investor, also known as domaining, is on a basic level, quite simple.
+The business model of a domain investor, also known as domaining, is quite simple.
 Their goal is to find a domain they believe will be in demand and register it for the purpose of reselling it at a profit.
 Alternatively, if the site generates traffic they may use it for an advertising-filled site that provides no real value to the public, but will generate revenue for the registrant.
 Domain investors, or “Domainers”, as they are called, register hundreds of thousands of domains for their purposes.
 They can invest very little per domain, to walk away with a big payday, if they pick a winner.

 There are multiple arguments for and against the Domainers business model.
 Often, The loudest negative voices come from those negatively impacted by domaining.
 The scenario is all too familiar.
 You have an idea, you think up a great name, you go to your registrar and you get the dreaded “this domain name is unavailable” message.
 Logically, you go to investigate.
 When you arrive you find a generic advertising page, known as “cash parking”.
 Or, you may just find a message indicating that the domain is for sale.
 They have your ideal domain name, and they aren’t even using it for anything.
 Worry not, it seems they will sell it to you.
 So you click the link, thinking maybe you can afford it.
 You visit and find the asking price is way out of your range.
 Bummer.